Sinn Féin (newspaper): Déanta i nÉirinn

 Here Griffith blends Sinn Féin's industrial politics (buy Irish, provide employment, stop emigration) with a sales pitch for the new Sinn Féin Daily.
 While promoting his own newspaper at the expense of his competitors, Griffith highlights the existence of a native ink-making and paper-making industry.
 Other newspapers which purport to promote the national cause fall into the category of spurious.
 Their alleged nationalism is therefore extremely questionable.In his 1917 book Francis P. Jones, an American friend of Griffith's and historian of the early Sinn Féin movement explains the background to the creation of the trademark and the symbolism of its design.
 After outlining a major difficulty faced by Irish manufacturers, he describes the measures taken to protect them:

-"Irish names were attached to goods that never saw Ireland until they were brought into the country ready for sale.
-The Sinn Feiners discovered the fraud, and countered by the establishment of the Irish trademark.
-A sign peculiar to Ireland was agreed upon, namely a scroll device representing the legendary Collar of Malachi, surrounded by the words, Deantha i nEirinn [sic.]
-(Made in Ireland).
-The use of this sign was permitted to manufacturers who could show that their goods were made in the country, and every infringement was prosecuted under the British Trades Mark Law, the Irish people being for once able to use British law to their own advantage."

 Austin Molloy

 For the first few years of its existence the circulation of Sinn Féin was limited.
 From January 1909 onwards, however, Griffith attempted to attract new readers by publishing a daily newspaper with sensational articles from overseas, a fashion column aimed at women readers, and a new graphic approach.
 Thanks to the purchase of two brand new Linotype machines, the newspaper became more attractive from a typographical point of view and easier to read.
 The addition of images gave Sinn Féin a far less austere look and at the same time significantly improved its commercial appeal, with sales reaching a peak of 64,000 in September 1909.
 Foremost among these images were the large political cartoons which regularly appeared on the front page.
 This user-friendly graphic discourse translated the National question into a series of emotionally charged life and death struggles set against familiar mythical and literary backdrops.
 At the same time, it illustrated Griffith's instructions to the individual Sinn Féiner, indicating the path to follow and the dangers to avoid.